mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 Visually it appears the mean of the log distribution of prices falls around 4.5 - of course, visually, that might change depending on the number of breaks/binwidth.
 But assuming that's case, prices can be observed in a range from about $60-$100 near the mean.
 This is judging from exponentiating 4.25 and 4.75 out.

-The spike at at/near zero seems to indicate a number of $1 listings.
+The spike at at/near zero seems to indicate a large number of listings <= $1.
 From exploratory plots, this spike is likely the result of eBook listings.
-But since that anomaly was observed, it might be a good idea to look more closely at distributions of prices by specific intervals.
+Since that spike was observed, it might be a good idea to look more closely at distributions of prices by specific intervals.

 ## Price Distributions by Interval